code49/python_dev_tools/README.md

     dev_mode = True #for whether dev_mode should be enabled or not module_list = [
-        "python-dotenv", #remember that this is required for settings.py to work "regex", #this is needed for user_input.py to work (theoretically re would work, but unicode support is nice) "url-lib3",
+        "python-dotenv", #remember that this is required for settings.py to work "regex", #this is needed for user_input.py to work (theoretically just re would work, but unicode support is nice) "url-lib3",
         "markupsafe",
         "other PyPI modules"